Endowment Fund & Estate Planning

 Through these arrangements you may:

-- Make a generous gift;
+• Make a generous gift

-- Take an income tax deduction at the time the gift is established;
+• Take an income tax deduction at the time the gift is established

-- Receive an income for life (and/or the life of another designated beneficiary).
+• Receive an income for life (and/or the life of another designated beneficiary)

 A life income plan may also be established through your will, thereby providing income for your heirs with the assets eventually going to the AACA Library & Research Center.

-This Committee is prepared to work with you and your legal and/or financial advisor to determine the most suitable giving method for you.
-If you would like additional information or have any questions concerning a gift to the Library & Research Center, please write, call, or email:
+Part of the responsibilities of the AACA Library & Research Center Committee is to obtain necessary assets for the Endowment Fund.
+This committee is prepared to work with you and your legal and/or financial advisor to determine the most suitable giving method for you.
+If you would like additional information or have any questions concerning a gift to the Library & Research Center, please contact:

 Jen Wolfe, Library Director